 Who wants to have an awesome first day of school?
 Everyone, of course!
-Today I'm sharing Back to School Tips to get the year started off right.
-I've got 12 important tips for kids and teens make this the best school year yet!
+Today I'm sharing Back to School Tips to get your year started off right.
+I've got 12 important tips to help kids and teens make this the best school year yet!

 Parents, this post is written to kids and teens.
-So, read the post, and then please share it with your family!
+Read the post, and then please share it with your family!

 Remember when school was easy?
 When your biggest decision was whether you would jump rope or climb the monkey bars?
 It's too bad that that feeling of ease doesn't last forever.
 School gets hard, you have trouble finding friends, your teacher isn't what you hoped for . . . whatever the reason . . . school can get tough!
 I've got some great tips to make things a little easier and to get you off on the right track for a great year!